ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 ### Block
 Every block except genesis block contains three things:
 1. A cryptographic data that links a block to its parent
-2. one or more state transition operations
+2. Zero or more state transition operations
 3. Some portion of current state of blockchain.

 ### Genesis block